 The Salt Wells North project is a lithium/boron exploration project located 15 miles from Fallon, Nevada.
-The property consists of 444 unpatented placer claims covering 8,880 acres (13.9 square miles).
+The property consists of 41 unpatented placer claims covering 8,20 acres.
 The property is located in a playa that has all of the characteristics needed for lithium brine and lithium/boron rich sediments: 1. arid climate; 2. closed basin containing a playa; 3. tectonically driven subsidence; 4.
 Mechanism for freeing lithium ions from simple compounds; 5.
 Suitable lithium source rocks; 6.
 One or more adequate aquifers; 7.
-Sufficient time to concentrate a brine; and Geothermal heat to improve the leaching of lithium from sediments.
+Sufficient time to concentrate a brine; and Geothermal heat and acidic waters to improve the leaching of lithium from sediments.

 Surface geochemical sampling of salts has defined a 4 miles long by 2 miles wide area averaging over 200 ppm lithium and over 400 ppm boron.
 Lithium values range up to 1,000 ppm and a boron assay from a soil sample ran >1.0 % boron.
 North-south faulting appears to be the dominant structural feature and these have numerous springs along their paths.
 A major geothermal system occurs north and west of the project and may have helped produce the exceptional lithium and boron values found to date.